mprashant04/telegram_custom/readme.txt

-code copied from https://github.com/DrKLO/Telegram with following updates to them
+code copied from https://github.com/DrKLO/Telegram with following updates to them after code changes, using scripts in "my_build_scripts" for building apk

-after code changes, using scripts in "my_build_scripts" for building apk
+(all code changes are prefixed with TODO-PM note/comment)

 generate ap_id and and api_hash from https://my.telegram.org/apps, and config in BuildVars.java